Where to start with Employer Branding?

 Luckily there are a few ways you can manage this a little, and ensuring your current employees are well-compensated for their time is the most direct.
 Tech startups in particular find that they often struggle with long-term employee retention, due to underpaying staff or an over-reliance on crunch time, resulting in burnout.
 Investing in good time management and fairer wages can often pay dividends, because it means you won’t have to keep training up new hires.

-This is where knowing exactly what kind of roles you need filling will really help you. have a good idea of the expected wage for the role you’re looking for, and work from there.
+This is where knowing exactly what kind of roles you need to fill will really help you. have a good idea of the expected wage for the role you’re looking for, and work from there.
 Strike a balance between market rates and appealing to the right people.
-Linkedin has a Salary checker tool that is a great resource for fact finding.
+Linkedin has a Salary checker tool that is a great resource for fact-finding.

 If every candidate is having the exact same experience, that means, hopefully, that they are all having a good experience.
 The benefit isn’t just for the candidates either, there’s a direct one for you.
 If you use the exact same approach every time, you make self-evaluation much easier, you’ll be able to point directly to things that work and things that don’t.